 - Access to your local national/regional branch where you can network with other members, be informed first-hand of AEA activities and receive updates from key stakeholders including the Electoral Commission and Department for Levelling Up, Housing and Communities.

 - Reduced rates for our training courses including our Foundation Course via our member support fund.

 - Reduced rates for our Annual Conference and the chance to apply for a bursary to help you attend and advance your career.

 - The opportunity to study for our nationally recognised and unique qualifications

 - Access to a valuable network of UK-wide local authority electoral officials who can offer support and advice at a practical level, individually and through our branch network.

 - Access to our dedicated member support team to provide advice or answers to election or electoral registration queries you may have.

 - Access to 24-hour telephone advice and counselling service provided by the Hospital and Medical Care Association (HMCA)

-We have active Facebook and Twitter accounts.
-Follow us to make sure you keep fully up to date with the latest news and information.
+We have active Facebook, Twitter and LinkedIn accounts.
+Do follow us to make sure you keep fully up to date with the latest news and information.
 Don’t forget to tag or message us if there’s anything you’d like us to share.
+Find us on:

-Some branches also run their own social media and your Branch Secretary will be able to provide you with these details.
+Some branches also run their own social media and your Branch Secretary give you any details.